Tuition fee status

 Bath Welcomes Refugees is a charity for refugees and asylum seekers.
 They provide help with resettlement into the UK including English language classes and interpreters, benefits and budgeting advice, assistance with transport and a monthly social gathering.

 The Bristol Refugee Rights Welcome Centre is a support service and social space for asylum seekers as well as new refugees.
 They provide help with legal matters and the UK asylum process, health and housing advice, English language classes, and interpreters.

-The Refugee Support Network is a national charity which helps young refugees, asylum seekers and survivors of trafficking.
+Refugee Education UK is a national charity which helps young refugees, asylum seekers and survivors of trafficking.
 It offers information and advice in accessing higher education.